Cataract2025-05-08T17:24:06+10:00

 Ophthalmologist & Laser Eye Surgeon

-Based in Melbourne, but with a reputation that transcends borders, Dr Van Heerden sets the highest bar for laser vision correction surgery in Australia.
+Dr Van Heerden is renowned both domestically and internationally for providing the highest standards of vision correction surgery.
 While his skills and experience are second to none, it is his fun, caring and down to earth nature that truly set’s him apart from the rest.
 You can sit back and enjoy the journey knowing every detail has been carefully considered.

 Ophthalmologist & Laser Eye Surgeon